strikles/atac/README.md

 > Often I overheard them complaining about a Netherlands "police officer" with a name that sounds like "Fuller" acting like a real demonic idiot.
 I never met this Fuller or even know who he is...

-**Jasper Kums**, my former employer at Eenvoud Media (now renamed to Eenvoud Agency in Amsterdam as an attempt to divert attention from his criminal association to the individuals executing the **extrajudicial workplace revenge punishment**) along with his criminal associates, have **preferential treatment by Netherlands Law enforcement**, who seem more interested in doing the bidding of an individual who consumes cocaine at work and attempts to this day to pass me as a pedo in criminal association with the CM-93 group who abused me as a child and their recruited associates who spend their days since 2016 sabotaging everything I do, all day long, trying to gamble self-harm, enforced every few seconds to give me an extrajudicial sentence of **synthetic tics** and **facial spasms** whilst **cyber-sodomizing** me, and **articulating my tongue** with the words **"psychiatrist"**, **"psychiatry"** and **"medication"** to coerce psychiatric care **as a humiliation**, trying to pass me as an **incompetent paranoid schizophrenic**, perpetuating human degradation **closed circuit interactive spectacles** and **social stratification** schemes.
+**Jasper Kums**, my former employer at Eenvoud Media (now renamed to Eenvoud Agency in Amsterdam as an attempt to divert attention from his criminal association to the individuals executing the **extrajudicial workplace revenge punishment**) along with his criminal associates, have **preferential treatment by Netherlands Law enforcement**, who seem more interested in doing the bidding of an individual who consumes cocaine at work and attempts to this day to pass me as a pedo in criminal association with the CM-93 pedo group who abused me as a child and their recruited associates who spend their days since 2016 sabotaging everything I do, all day long, trying to gamble self-harm, enforced every few seconds to give me an extrajudicial sentence of **synthetic tics** and **facial spasms** whilst **cyber-sodomizing** me, and **articulating my tongue** with the words **"psychiatrist"**, **"psychiatry"** and **"medication"** to coerce psychiatric care **as a humiliation**, trying to pass me as an **incompetent paranoid schizophrenic**, perpetuating human degradation **closed circuit interactive spectacles** and **social stratification** schemes.

 The individuals recruited by the CM-93 group to exact the extrajudicial trials and sentences on behalf of **Jasper Kums** belong to several distinct but interconnected groups, and are amongst **the most dangerous in Portugal connected to law enforcement, the justice system and enabled by elected government officials to do their bidding, filling the news with synthetic cases of domestic violence, violence directed to medical personnel!**